sprintersb/atest/README.md

   Notice that `-mint8` is not a multilib option and therefore functions from libgcc and AVR-LibC will not work when they take an `int`, `long` or `long long` parameter.
-In particular, `[__builtin_]exit()` will take an 8-bit value, and avrtest will likely get a trashed 16-bit return value.
+In particular, `[__builtin_]exit()` will take an 8-bit value, and AVRtest will likely get a trashed 16-bit return value.
 The same applies to `return`ing from main.
 What works though is to use `avrtest_exit()` to terminate the program.
   Also notice that with `-mint8` no 64-bit integer types like `long long`